 - children’s play areas

-If you have an infant comfortable in a carrier (and you are willing to wear it!), it’s possible to do most activities that adults or families with older children can do – hiking, visiting historic sites and museums, exploring botanical gardens, and more.
+If you have an infant who’s comfortable in a carrier (and you are willing to wear it), it’s possible to do most activities that adults or families with older children can do – hiking, visiting historic sites and museums, exploring botanical gardens, and more.
 Of course, it will depend on your baby’s temperament – with our oldest, we just put him in a carrier and went everywhere with him.

 TIP: If you plan to visit Hanauma Bay or Diamond Head Trail, please note that you’ll need to register and pay for entrance fees online in advance.
 Many times, especially during heavier tourist seasons, reservations may be booked a couple of weeks in advance.